iansosa/QC-Toolkit/DFTB+MBD Framework Paper/README.md

 @article{DFTB+MBD,
 title = {Quantum-informed simulations for mechanics of materials: DFTB+MBD framework}, journal = {TBD}, author = {Z. Shen and R.I.
 Sosa and S.P.A.
-Bordas and A. Tktchenko and J. Lengiewicz.}, }
+Bordas and A. Tkatchenko and J. Lengiewicz}, }
 ```
 The folder includes examples of three different molecular systems, namely carbon chains, carbon nanotubes, and Ultra High Molecular Weight Polyethylene (UHMWPE), which correponds to Section 4 in the paper.